Smartphone Workplace Reporting

 Association of defect type and repair action is also possible with this integrated worksheet helping Maintenance in their diagnostic.

-This VSM can be built in a spreadsheet in the cloud by using a smartphone from the line itself:
+This Value Stream Map can be built in a spreadsheet in the cloud by using a smartphone from the line itself

 - The VSM is built directly in the cloud (Google Drive) and all participants visiting the line have write access with their smartphone.